Last updated on July 16th, 2019 at 09:25 am

 >If you are looking for a food guide, I’ve got you covered, too!

-The traffic in Hanoi is notorious, and crossing the road for the first time can be daunting.
 The key is to avoid cars, but motorcycles will avoid you as long as you maintain a constant speed.
 For other means of transportation, there’s really only Grab left.
 You should get the app for Vietnam if you haven’t already.
 A ride from one place to another within proximity of the Old Town should cost around 25,000 dong.

-Hanoi airport to the old quarter
+Hanoi airport to old quarter

 Your hostel or hotel is likely to be able to book you a taxi around 15 to 20 USD, but you can also use Grab or Uber to book a taxi to your accommodation directly.
 It would likely to be cheaper that way and there are numerous drivers waiting around the lobby that asks you to use Grab to hire them!
 So that might be a good alternative.

-Things to see in Hanoi
+26 Best Things to Do in Hanoi Vietnam

 Hoan Kiem Lake

 At the center of Old Town and Hanoi, Hoan Kiem Lake is without a doubt the heart of Hanoi.
-The most iconic spot in Hanoi, the lake itself is not very big, but according to the legends, it is where the turtle god appear and is home to a unique specie of large softshell turtles.
+The most iconic spot in Hanoi, the lake itself is not very big, but according to the legends, it is where the turtle god appears and is home to a unique specie of large softshell turtles.

 It is said that Emperor Le Loi was given a sword by a turtle god in the lake, previous named ‘Green Lake’, and was able to defeat the Ming army.
 The turtle god came back to him when he was out boating, asking for the return of the sword and thus the name Hoan Kiem (returning sword) became the name of the lake.